32blit/32blit-sdk/docs/contributing.md

 ## local commit
 To track your file changes over time, you will need to make (many) local commits to your files, run:
-**git commit -m "Commit message"**
+**git commit -a -m "Commit message"**

-This command will store changes to all files modified, not in the **.gitignore** file.
+This command will store changes to all files modified, not in the **.gitignore** file and use the message in between quotes.
-The commit message should be a descriptive summary of the changes that you are committing to the repository.
+Remember, if you remove or add a file, you'll need to do a "git add ." command again, before commiting.

-## local/remote changes
+## local/remote changesgit push
-git log
-git diff
+To see your changes in the repo run: git diff
-git diff --staged
+To limit to files only tracked (in the staged area), run: git diff --staged

 ## Updating your remote repo
+You will be asked for you github username and password each time: git push

 ## Merging into offical repo